CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf <vrf-id> router bgp address-family ipv6-unicast multipaths compare-cluster-length

-Turns on cluster length comparison.
+Turns on cluster length comparison for IPv6.
 When `on` and iBGP paths have a cluster list, their lengths must be equal to be selected as multipaths.

 The default setting is `off`.